Curated by THEOUTPOST

 Copy Link

-The Federal Trade Commission, under Trump-appointed Chairman Andrew Ferguson, is advancing a comprehensive antitrust investigation into Microsoft, focusing on its AI projects, cloud services, and software licensing practices.
+The Federal Trade Commission continues its extensive antitrust investigation into Microsoft, focusing on the company's AI projects, cloud services, and software licensing practices.
+The probe, initiated under the Biden administration, is now being pursued by Trump-appointed FTC Chairman Andrew Ferguson.

-The Federal Trade Commission (FTC) is pushing forward with an extensive antitrust investigation into Microsoft, initially launched during the final days of the Biden administration.
-The probe, now under the leadership of Trump-appointed FTC Chairman Andrew Ferguson, signals a continued focus on scrutinizing tech giants 1.
+The Federal Trade Commission (FTC) is moving forward with a comprehensive antitrust probe into Microsoft, initially launched during the final days of the Biden administration.
+The investigation, now under the leadership of Trump-appointed FTC Chairman Andrew Ferguson, signals a continued focus on scrutinizing tech giants 1.

-The investigation encompasses several key areas of Microsoft's operations:
+The FTC's probe encompasses several key areas of Microsoft's operations:

-Microsoft has stated that it is "working cooperatively with the agency" 3.
-However, in December, the company formally requested an investigation into the FTC after reports surfaced that details of the antitrust probe were leaked.
-Microsoft asked the regulator's inspector general to examine whether senior management at the agency disclosed nonpublic information about the investigation 3.
+Microsoft has stated that they are "working cooperatively with the agency" 3.
+However, the company has also formally requested an investigation into the FTC after reports surfaced that details of the antitrust probe were leaked 4.

 Reference